barr-israel/barrcodes/content/posts/1brc/index.md

 - Trying out a few ways to parallelize the work and use many threads, and as expected, the fastest way is the one that requires the least synchronization between the threads.
 - When software optimization started to run out, using a server with far more cores.
 - Offloading the file unmapping to a different process since it started taking a very significant amount of the time.
-- Writing a relatively simple hash map from scratch that beats the rest by being optimized for this use case.
+- Writing a relatively simple hash map from scratch that beats the complex general purpose hash map in the standard library by being optimized for this use case.
 - Using a perfect hash function to make the custom hash map even faster.

 And many more smaller optimizations.